FriendsOfSymfony/FOSCKEditorBundle/Resources/doc/usage.md

 A toolbar is an array of toolbars (strips), each one being also an array, containing a list of UI items.
 To do a carriage return, you just have to add the char ``/`` between strips.

-## Filebrowser

-To ease the CKEditor file handling, the bundle adds options which are not in CKEditor by default.
-These options are related to URLs which allows to manage file browse/upload.
-As explain [here](http://symfony.com/doc/current/book/routing.html), Symfony provides a powerfull routing component allowing you to generate URLs.
-These concepts are directly managed by the bundle by adding three new options for each "*Url" option:

-For example, the filebrowserBrowseUrl options can be generated with these three new options:

-  * filebrowserBrowseRoute
-  * filebrowserBrowseRouteParameters
-  * filebrowserBrowseRouteAbsolute

-The concerned options are:

- * filebrowserBrowseUrl
- * filebrowserFlashBrowseUrl
- * filebrowserImageBrowseUrl
- * filebrowserImageBrowseLinkUrl
- * filebrowserUploadUrl
- * filebrowserFlashUploadUrl
- * filebrowserImageUploadUrl

 ## Plugins support

 The bundle offers you the ability to manage extra plugins.
 To understand how it works, you will enable the